LearnersGuild/curriculum-app/phases/1/skills.md

 - Can write a basic assert function
 - Can write basic tests at the bottom of a file
 - Can write synchronous tests using mocha and chai
-- Code Quality
-- Can and does author well formatted code
-- Can and does use a linter

 ## Node